I. Privacy Statement

 - in certain circumstances, to have inaccurate personal data rectified, blocked, erased or destroyed (‘to be forgotten’)

 - to claim compensation for damages caused by a breach of the GDPR Act

 Our affiliates – the recipients of your personal data.

 Our affiliates – lawyers for which you have given us permission to hand over cases to, PhotoClaim Sp. z o.o. and RightsPilot UG who are using these data to process copyright matters.
 Further, we store data on the services Clio, Dropbox, Plaghunter and Google.

 The retention periods for the personal data.

-We are storing and processing a client’s data until seven days after the termination of our contract is finalized (in the meaning that all pending cases PhotoClaim is conducting are settled or closed and that all billing procedures are fully finalized).
+We are storing and processing a client’s data until the termination of our contract is finalized (in the meaning that all pending cases PhotoClaim is conducting are settled or closed and that all billing procedures are fully finalized).

 The right to lodge a complaint with a supervisory authority.